Gravitational quantum switch on a superposition of spherical shells: Superposition of spherical shells

-The assumption 2 introduces an identification of spacetime points in the distinct geometries in superposition.
-This provides an operational meaning to the superposition of geometries itself.
-Let us describe how the superposition of geometries is operationally defined in our specific setup of interest.
-For this purpose, consider a superposition of the form: \be \ket{\Psi}=\frac{1}{\sqrt{2}}(\ket{\mathcal{M}_1}+\ket{\mathcal{M}_2}) \, , \ee where $\mathcal{M}_1$ and $\mathcal{M}_2$ are the spacetimes described in Section \ref{sec:geometries}.
+Let us now describe how the superposition of geometries is operationally defined in our specific setup of interest.
+In particular, we wish to discuss how the assumption 2 provides an operational meaning to the superposition of spacetimes itself.
+For this purpose, consider a superposition of semiclassical states of the geometry of the form: \be \ket{\Psi}=\frac{1}{\sqrt{2}}(\ket{\mathcal{M}_1}+\ket{\mathcal{M}_2}) \, , \ee where $\mathcal{M}_1$ and $\mathcal{M}_2$ are the spacetimes described in Section \ref{sec:geometries}.
 Denote their respective metrics by $g_1$ and $g_2$.
 Let $U_a \subset \mathcal{M}_a$, $a=1,2$, be the exterior region $r \geq R_1$ in each geometry.
 Such regions are isometric, i.e., the spacetimes are identical in their exterior regions, $g_1|_{U_1}=g_2|_{U_2}\equiv g_{ext}$.
 It is natural to ask whether these regions can be interpreted as a shared classical region of spacetime, with a definite geometry $g_{ext}$.
 In order to answer this question, we first note that this must be the case if classical procedures for measuring the exterior geometry $g_{ext}$ can be implemented in the quantum geometry \eqref{eq:q-metric}.
 This corresponds to the existence of local observers that can communicate with each other through the exchange of light rays, such that the relations between the times at which light rays are emitted by a local observer $O_A$ and later observed by another local observer $O_B$ are well described by the trajectories of light signals in the metric $g_{ext}$.

 For instance, consider a pair of local observers $O_A$ and $O_B$ specified in the classical metric $g_{ext}$ by fixed spatial coordinates $\vec x_a = (r_a,\theta,\varphi)$ and $\vec x_b = (r_b,\theta,\varphi)$, where we choose the same angular variables for both observers for simplicity.
 Put $r_b>r_a$.
 A light ray emitted by $O_A$ at $t_a$ in the direction of $O_B$ will reach the latter at the coordinate time